Notes from the demonstration

 After much hooting and piping, this swarm of people uncoiled itself from around the Bank of England and set off towards Westminster.
 Off we drifted, down Fleet Street, where kale-eaters in Itsu and Chinese tourists in waterproof ponchos stared at us in uncomprehending bemusement, through the Strand, where I saw one shopper turn to another and say ‘disgusting, they should bring out the water cannons,’ past Trafalgar Square, where the audience at a fenced-in festival called West End LIVE were entirely undisturbed by our last-ditch effort to save humanity, down Whitehall, where cops had encased the Cenotaph in protective plywood to stop the glorious dead being defaced by the ungratefully alive.
 We chanted.
 ‘We hate Tories, yes we do, and we hate their comet too,’ or ‘Get your comet out my face, send it back to outer space,’ or ‘Tory cunts are full of shite, and so’s their fucking meteorite.’
 A float rolled by, crammed with speakers leaking euphoric drum and bass anthems from five years ago, DJ Fresh’s Gold Dust and so on, while the people surrounding it dipped and bobbed with that close, nervous energy of white people confronted by music without drugs.
 We marched in threads and clumps.
 Passing a glimpse of the river I was suddenly struck by the sheer dense claustrophobic vastness of London, the way it bloats for seething termite-mound miles in all directions.
 There were millions of people out there, not paying attention, as if the world weren’t ending.
 Where was the BBC?
 I felt fury growing, the sweet sting of vomit at the back of my throat.
 Forget the cops, forget the Tories: these people were the real enemies.
 The standers-by, the flatulent cud-chewers, the open-mouthed morons.
 They should be coming out to join this very important march against the bad asteroid.
 We shouldn’t be letting them live peacefully: we should be breaking the plate glass, dragging them off their injection-moulded plastic chairs as the crumbs of soggy falafel still fall from the corners of their mouths, out into the streets, to face revolutionary justice.
 Instead we just trundled on, a leisurely daytime stroll that was no more significant for the fact that it was being undertaken by two hundred thousand people.
 Maybe, I thought, we get the meteor we deserve.

 The fact is that a lot of people in Britain passively support the destruction of all life on the planet.
 It’s something the whole country can get behind: it shows that Britain isn’t a spent power, and plus there’s the fact that 4179 Toutatis is named after a god of the ancient Britons.
 The policy might be mad and stupid, but it seems prudent and sensible.
 The asteroid is headed for a close approach with Earth anyway, on a course set from the beginning of time; what difference does one rocket nudging it towards our planet make?
 It’s just doing what needs to be done.
 It won’t be pleasant, but it’ll solve the debt crisis.
 The asteroid is all that gives them hope.
 Meanwhile there are the others, people who make it their speciality under the capitalist division of labour to take part in protests.
-When the asteroid comes, thundering towards the surface of our world with the full force of cosmic inevitability, they’ll be there, shouting at the asteroid to fuck off, willing it to turn away with llobbed fireworks and slogans and screams.
+When the asteroid comes, thundering towards the surface of our world with the full force of cosmic inevitability, they’ll be there, shouting at the asteroid to fuck off, willing it to turn away with lobbed fireworks and slogans and screams.
 For them, too, the asteroid is the only meaningful thing left.

 In Parliament Square there was a stage, and speeches.
 Caroline Lucas came out to remind everyone that seventy-five percent of the British people didn’t vote for this asteroid.
 Owen Jones came out to say that the Tories would probably blame the total human extinction caused by their asteroid on immigrants and welfare scroungers, and that this was unfair.
 Jeremy Corbyn came out to ask why the Conservatives didn’t just go and live on the asteroid if they thought it was such a good idea.
 Charlotte Church came out to implore everyone, black and white, straight and queer, welfare recipients and CEOs, to come together to let the government know that we oppose their asteroid.
 ‘If we work together,‘ someone or other said, ‘if we have faith in ourselves and our communities, we can and we will stop this asteroid!’
 The crowd roared.
-Further up Whitehall, a couple of Class War insurrectionists in black bandanas were blasting gabber through portable speakers and setting fire ‘to let’ signs in a big circle, putting the purifying fire to their property of property.
+Further up Whitehall, a couple of Class War insurrectionists in black bandanas were blasting gabber through portable speakers and setting fire ‘to let’ signs in a big circle, putting the purifying flames to their property of property.
 The Palace of Westminster was within puking distance, and we were in the hundreds of thousands; I couldn’t understand why nobody was rushing the gates to actually overthrow the government.
 Even if they had cops with sniper rifles on the roofs, they couldn’t shoot all of us.
 What would it matter, if we only have twelve months until the asteroid wipes us out anyway?
 This could all end!
 It was as if we were all resigned to the inevitability of the impact.
 Like we didn’t really want to live.
 I watched Russell Brand stumble around the stage, his eyes popping queasily, his shirt hanging in expensive rags.
 ‘Eeeuuurbbuhuh,’ he said, his head lolling in circles.
 ‘It’s systemic, yeah, a systemic asteroid, it’s this proper gestalt entity that’s the totality of everything threatening people today,’ he shrilled, his fingers twitching like faulty machinery.
 ‘Nnnurghh,’ he continued.
 ‘It’s like, oooouuuueeergh.’
 If we don’t want to live, can you really blame us?

 It was the cops that worried me the most.
 They were nowhere to be seen.
 When cops baton-charge a protest march, when they kettle the stragglers, when they snatch people from the crowd and cram them into trucks, it’s not pleasant – but it shows a level of respect.
 When their riot helmets and visors turn them into glassy robots, blank creatures of the faceless State, it’s because they’re ashamed to show their faces.
 Far worse for them to lounge in twos and threes at the sidelines, trusting the organisers to lead a protest that’s peaceful and responsible and entirely within the law, knowing that the demonstrators don’t pose any threat to anything.
 Even when the speeches gave way first to earnest men strumming acoustic guitars and singing about how the people can push back any asteroid, and then to nothing, after the scheduled protest finished, the self-satisfied daytripping contingent started to dribble back home, and only the militant and the badgers remained, the cops did nothing.
 Instead the sky darkened, and it began to rain.
 Now I know why it’s so damp in this country; now I know why fascism is so entrenched in our daily life.
 A crowd that would have kicked back tear gas canisters and struck body armour with the sticks off placards melted to nothing in the summer rain.
 Raindrops are miniature cops; the water here is liquid police.
 And Britain is an island.